 0:02:07.8 S2: Melissa Brandt and I'm actually 45, I think age is really gonna be important for this topic today, I have a blended family, I have one biological that's 13 years old, and then my husband has three others from a previous life, and they are all in their 20s, two boys and a girl.
 So I am also a stepmother.
 Awesome.
 Erica.

 0:02:30.9 S1: I am Eric Dvorak, and I am 36 years old, and I have a son, Benton, who just turned three in August, and then I am currently, as we're speaking, 29 weeks pregnant, with a little girl on the way so experiencing momming with a three-year-old and then one in the belly.
 That's so fun.
-And Patty tell us about your chicklets.
-Yes, so I'm Patty Post and I have three kids.
-I am 42 years old.
-I started having kids, I got pregnant at 22, so my oldest is 18, and then I have a soon-to be 16-year-old son, sotwo boys.
-And then my youngest is Lilly, and she is 11.
+And Patty tells us about your chicklets.
+Yes, so I'm Patty Post, and I have three kids.
+I am 42 years old and I got pregnant at 22, so my oldest is 18, and then I have soon-to-be 16-year-old son, and then my youngest is Lilly, and she is 11.
 Awesome, so we have a range of ages, range of genders, so why don't you guys tell me a little bit about your favorite thing about being a mom, if you can remember a good time about being a mom...
 I'm sure.
-There's lots of them.
-Oh yeah, I think there's tons of times where it's awesome to be a mom.
+There are lots of them.
+Oh yeah, I think there are tons of times where it's awesome to be a mom.
 More awesome times being a mom than being a dad, I would say, but I think it's because we're...
 We take lots of joy in little things of what our children do, whether that's just seen...

 0:03:57.4 S1: I always love to be with the kids when they wake up in the morning, even when they're grouchy and saying, trying to get them to get in a happy mood, but it's the little things of the smile and the hugs and...
 “Thank you for doing this for me” and seeing them grow into being their own people.
 Ever since they were little ones, it's the big milestones, but then those little things in life that bring me an immense amount of joy as a mother...
 For me, I think with Benton being so young, he's just learning so much and you look at them like they're just like this little tike and they don't know a lot, and then all of a sudden he says this huge sentence and I'm like, my husband and I look at each other and we just start laughing, we're like, Where did that come from?
 Like what, I don't get that.
 We had to just do an all about me poster, 'cause he’s star of the week this week, and so I got to ask him some fun questions about his favorite things or what he wants to be when he grows up, and he was like, I wanna be a garbage man.